pkinsky/immenent-axolotl/site/posts/2018-05-05-hakyll-circleci-aws.markdown

 tags: haskell
 ---

 Once upon a time, I wanted to start a blog.
 As a gifted procrastinator with a mild aversion to writing, I decided a good first step would be to build out a deployment pipeline such that I could go from version-controlled markdown files to deployed website.
+This post will take you through how I did so while also functioning as a somewhat self-deprecating monument to the developer equivalent of constantly tweaking fonts and slide change animations instead of actually working on a presentation.

+## The Server

+## CircleCI

 Of course I wouldn't want to run a bunch of commands every time I ran an update, so I used CircleCI and AWS CodeDeploy to set up automated deployments triggered by commits to the master branch.

+## AWS

+- introduce code deploy, then introduce terraform

+## Keter

 Of course I wouldn't want to manually handle all the ops tasks of setting up that AWS env via the console, so I used terraform to create a declarative description of the AWS env to which deployments would occur.

 At this point, having still not written more than a few words of actual blog post, I tweaked various bits of CSS, Html, added https support, et cetera.
 Finally, having no excuse not to actually write an article I decided to start by documenting this process.

 <!--more-->

-ok, so keter is on the aws box (manually tho) via this
-todo: idk, install script as part of commited code instead of this
-destination: /var/www/keter/incoming

 ### First, let's take a look at a high-level sketch of this setup.